fossasia/wp-rotatingtweets/readme.txt

 You can do this by going to the `rotatingtweets/css` directory and renaming `rotatingtweets-sample.css` to `rotatingtweets.css` and putting it in the `wp-content/uploads/` directory.
 This displays a Twitter bird to the left of your tweets.
 Any CSS you put into `rotatingtweets.css` won't be overwritten when the plug-in is upgraded to the latest version.

 == Upgrade notice ==
-= 1.7.2 =
+= 1.7.3 =
-* Removes 'expand' for carousel rotation.
-Adds new 'insidebottom' option for 'next / prev' buttons.
+* Adds `show_tco_link` shortcode variable to allow people to show t.co.links.
+Support for Newswire template.

 == Changelog ==
 = 1.7.3 =
 * Adds `show_tco_link` shortcode variable to allow people to show t.co.links.
 * Support for Newswire template
+* Restores the caching of Tweet co-ordinates

 = 1.7.2 =
 * Switches off JavaScript expansion of 'expand' to 'reply retweet favorite' for carousel rotation.